-- Probability suggests how to model random processes; - Statistics estimates the parameters of such a model. - Usually, uniform random values are needed for modeling. - Uniform sampling of geometric regions can be tricky. - Rejection and other methods can improve sampling. - Histograms can be collected from data. - A histogram estimates the probability density function.
+- Probability suggests parameterized models of random processes; - Statistics estimates the parameters from sample data. - Uniform sampling means every outcome has an equal chance of being sampled. - Errors are easy to see when sampling geometric regions. - Rejection and other methods can improve sampling. - Histograms can be constructed from data. - A histogram estimates the probability density function.

-Probability Models Uncertainty 1
+1 Probability Models Uncertainty